AnonymousAuthorA/nested-music-transformer-demo/index.md

 ---
 ### 4-measure continuation comparison among models {#continuation}

-> __Settings__: The model is given a 4-measure length of piece as prompt.
-The model then generates the note sequence.
+> __Settings__: The model is given a 4-measure length symbolic tokens of selected pieces.
+The model then generates the note sequences.
+Selection of pieces for prompt is required as interesting motifs are needed for the continuation.

 <div class="table-wrapper" markdown="block">